DecisionsDev/odm-container-samples/decisioncenter/users_groups_synchronization/README-KUBERNETES.md

 # Introduction

-This README explains how to run the Custom Value Editor sample in Kubernetes.
+This README explains how to run the Customizable Users/Groups Synchronization sample in Kubernetes.
-Before following the steps below, make sure you have built the images as explained in [README.md](README.md).

 #  Configuring the sample in Kubernetes